 My training in Psychodynamic therapy helps me facilitate an exploration of origins and roots, and past events and experiences to examine how they unconsciously influence your lifestyle and self-experience in the present day.
 By acknowledging and coming to terms with previously unrecognized and unresolved emotions, your past patterns and unhealthy mechanisms can be unlearnt, empowering you to unchain yourself from their shackles.

-I also draw from Psychoanalytic principles, Existential approaches, and aspects of Pluralistic psychotherapy, integrating them into my larger framework of practice.
+I also draw from Psychoanalytic principles, Existential approaches, and aspects of Pluralistic psychotherapy, integrating them into my larger framework of relational and insight-oriented practice.

 How many sessions will I need?

 The simple answer to this is: as many as you feel you need.
 Healing is not a linear process.
 It requires time, consistency, and commitment.
 As we work through the problems you face, you become the best judge of whether you have achieved what you need from our sessions.
 The minimum number of recommended sessions is around 10-12.

 At the initial appointment, depending on the kind of support you seek, we mutually agree on possible time frames, which will be reviewed and can be extended.

 Can you guarantee that I will get better?